Estimating Treatment Effects in Networks under Unknown Exposure Mappings: Hyperparameter Selection and Implementation Details

-The weight for adversarial balancing, $\alpha$, is a special type of hyperparameter.
-A positive $\alpha$ may cause the model to discard relevant information for predicting the observed outcomes in favor of constructing treatment-invariant representations, which will likely impair the factual validation loss.
-Consequently, if the factual loss is used to select this hyperparameter, $\alpha$ will often be chosen as zero---meaning that the upper branch of HINet would not be used.
+The weight for adversarial balancing $\alpha$ is a special type of hyperparameter.
+A positive $\alpha$ may cause the model to discard relevant information for predicting the observed outcomes in favor of constructing treatment-invariant representations, which will likely increase the factual validation loss.
+Consequently, if the factual loss is used to select this hyperparameter, $\alpha$ will often be set to zero, meaning that the treatment-prediction branch of HINet would not be used.
 However, both theoretical and empirical work suggests that balancing representations can improve treatment effect estimates \citep{shalit2017estimating,bica2020estimating,berrevoets2020}.
-Based on this, we propose the following approach for hyperparameter selection.
+Motivated by this, we propose the following approach for selecting $\alpha$.
 First, the standard machine learning hyperparameters are tuned using the factual validation loss.
 Once these hyperparameters are set, the factual loss is calculated for different values of $\alpha$.
 As $\alpha$ increases, the factual loss typically increases as well.
-Our intuition is that a modest increase in factual loss is acceptable and merely indicates the representations have become more treatment-invariant.
-However, a substantial increase may suggest that valuable information is being discarded in favor of learning treatment-invariant representations.
-As a heuristic, we propose selecting the largest value of $\alpha$ for which the factual loss remains below $(1+p)\cdot\text{loss}_{\alpha=0}$.
-As a rule of thumb, we set $p=0.10$, meaning that we allow for a maximum increase in validation error of 10\%.
+A modest increase is acceptable, whereas a substantial increase may indicate that outcome-relevant information is being discarded in favor of learning treatment-invariant representations.
+As a heuristic, we therefore select the largest value of $\alpha$ for which the factual loss remains below $(1+p)\cdot\text{loss}_{\alpha=0}$, with tolerance $p = 0.10$.
 An important advantage of this approach is that it allows $\alpha=0$ to be selected when representation balancing would otherwise result in excessive information being discarded.
+This safeguard depends on the factual loss reacting to $\alpha$.
+In \Cref{sec:failure_modes_heuristic}, we report two DGPs for which the factual loss reacts only weakly to changes in $\alpha$, so that the tolerance results in selecting an $\alpha$ for which counterfactual estimation error has already increased substantially.

-For HINet, NetEst, and SPNet, the range for $\alpha$ is $\{0,0.025,0.05,0.1,0.2,0.3\}$.
-The other hyperparameters are selected from the ranges shown in \Cref{tab:hyperparams}.
+$\alpha$ is selected from the range $\{0,0.025,0.05,0.1,0.2,0.3\}$ for HINet and NetEst.
+The other hyperparameters for these methods and for TNet are selected from the ranges shown in \Cref{tab:hyperparams}.